GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/query.md

     status,
     time_window;
 ```
-The above query will then be rewritten to first aggregate the data into buckets of size 10, and then calculate the percentile in the sink table.
+The above query can be rewritten to first aggregate the data into buckets of size 10, and then calculate the percentile in the sink table.
 The flow query would be:
 ```sql
 CREATE FLOW calc_ngx_distribution